aspuru-guzik-group/mission_control/docs/user_guide/flows.rst

 ==============
 Building Flows
 ==============
-Now we can define flow specs.
+Now we can define flow_specs.
 But how do turn our flow_spec into a Flow object?

-We use :mod:`FlowEngine<mc.flows.flow_engine.FlowEngine>` .
-FlowEngine is
-a class which contains methods for converting between flow formats and for ticking flows.

 To convert our flow_spec into a flow object we call :meth:`mc.flows.flow_engine.FlowEngine.flow_spec_to_flow`.